 Spelling - The spelling list for week 29 was sent home on Friday.
 There will be a pretest on Wednesday.
 Students who earn 100% on Wednesday will not have to take the final test on Friday.
 The spelling dictation test will be on Friday.
-Please keep the spelling list in a sheet protector in the blue folder.

 Math - Saxon lessons 6-9 will be completed this week.

 L.6 - Estimating length to the nearest inch; measuring and drawing line segments to the nearest inch; drawing congruent line segments